JakobMichaelGollreiter/creativeImageFromTextGenerator/README.md

 ## Using the GUI

-The userinterface is pretty minimalistic and straightforward.
+The user interface is pretty minimalistic and straight forward.
-In the center search field the user inputs a deliberate number of search terms, which he wants the output theme to focus on.
-These could literally include any words.
-Popular examples are landscapes (e.g. "castle", "mountain", "space"), themes (e.g. "medieval", "bloody", "apocalyptic") or characters (e.g. "trolls", "hound"), as well as going as far as simply entering colors.
-By clicking on the button below the searchbar ("Bilder generieren") the user will be forwarded to the image generation page.
+In the center search field the user inputs a deliberate number of search terms, which he wants the output image to focus on.
+These could literally include any words (english is recommended however ;) ).
+Popular examples are landscapes (e.g. "castle", "mountain", "space"), themes (e.g. "medieval", "bloody", "apocalyptic") or characters (e.g. "trolls", "hound"), but you could go as far as simply entering colors.
+By clicking the button below the searchbar ("Bilder generieren"), the user will be forwarded to the image generation page.

-Past searches and their output can be viewed in the search history, just below the searchbar, which also stores already generated images as well as the users reaction to them indicating a "like" with a yellow frame.
-The history page works just as the main image generation page.
+Past searches and their output can be viewed in the search history, just below the searchbar.
+This also stores already generated images, as well as the users reaction to them indicating a "like" with a yellow frame.
 The user can still like the images, although these changes will only be visible at the end of the already generated output queue.
-If this is reached the site will go on generating images depending on the past output just as the main search site does.
+If the end is reached, the site will go on generating images, depending on the past output, just like the main search site does.

-The About and Settings pages are self explanatory while the settings have not been completed yet, as thus far they were not necessary for the image generation to work properly. (we by the way encourage to click the link at the bottom of any 404 error page)
+The About and Settings pages are self explanatory.
+The settings have not been completed yet, as - thus far - they were not necessary for the image generation to work properly. (we encourage to click the link at the bottom of any 404 error page by the way ;) )

 <img src="./pictures/WoDone_Landing_Page.png" alt="WoDone-Landing Page" width="1000"/>

 ### Image Generation

-After entering custom search terms and clicking "Bilder generieren" the user will be forwarded to the image generation page.
+After entering custom search terms and clicking "Bilder generieren", the user will be forwarded to the image generation page.
 Here the focus lays solely on the images themselves.
 The uses can watch the images being generated in real time in the center of the screen.

 #### Navigation

 Images are portrayed on Slides.
-The user can navigate to the next image on the right or past images on the left either by using the scrollwheel on his mouse or the navigation arrows on the right and left of the image.
+The user can navigate to the next image on the right or past images on the left, either by using the scrollwheel on his mouse, or the navigation arrows on the right and left of the image.
 The user can also simply swipe through them with his mouse or on his phone.
-While an image is generated this navigation is disabled.
-After it is done loading the next image will be generated, even if the user still remains on the first image for longer.
-This enables a better user experience and a seemingly smoother progress.
+While an image is being generated, the navigation is disabled.
+After it is done loading, the next image will be generated, even if the user still remains on the first image for longer.
+This enables a better user experience and a smoother progress.

 #### Likes

 Users can like images by double-clicking on them.
-This triggers an animation at the respective image.
+This displays an animation over the respective image.
 Later a "like" is shown by a yellow frame around the liked image.
-With each like the application receives feedback about the users preferences and can therefore customize the generated concept art further and further with every iteration towards the ideal image.
+With each like, the application receives feedback about the users preferences, and can therefore customize the generated concept art, further and further with every iteration, towards the ideal image.

 <img src="./pictures/WoDone_Loading_Animation.png" alt="WoDone-Logo" width="250"/>
 <img src="./pictures/WoDone_example_Image.png" alt="WoDone-Logo" width="250"/>